-As people who are pursuing FIRE, we know we need to purchase income generating assets so that we do not need to work any longer.
-Therefore, the important thing we measure is savings rate which is effectively the portion of your income you are using to purchase assets.
+As someone who is pursuing FIRE, I know I need to purchase income generating assets so that I generate enough income so I do not need to work any longer.
+Therefore, the important thing I measure is savings rate which is effectively the portion of my income that I use to purchase assets.

-Then we measure our net worth in relation to the 25 times expenses that means we have achieved financial independence.
+I measure my net worth in relation to the 25 times expenses.
+Once I reach that it means I have achieved financial independence.
 In fact, my income doesn’t come into play when working this out.
 It’s my expenses and the number of assets I own that are important.

 They feel like they are well off because their salary is in the top 6% of incomes which allows them to spend money well.
 In fact, they love going to expensive restaurants and bars which make them feel rich.
-Overall, they are in the bottom 12% of the country for wealth once their debts are taken away.
+Overall, they are in the bottom 12% of the country for wealth.

 Looking at the figures from the Office for National Statistics on the Institute for fiscal studies website.
-The median income in the UK is £29,600, and the mean income is £35,900.
+In 2021, the median income in the UK is £29,600, and the mean income is £31,400.
 If you want to increase your wealth, why not look at my beginners guide to Financial Independence Retire Early?

 Percentiles of income